Vietnamese Omelette (Easy Trứng Chiên)

 • Combine eggs, ground pork, sliced button mushrooms, chopped scallions, fish sauce, and sugar in a mixing bowl.
 Thoroughly mix all the ingredients until well incorporated.

-• In a non-stick pan or saucepan, heat a tablespoon of cooking oil over medium-high heat.
+• In a non-stick pan, heat a tablespoon of cooking oil over medium-high heat.

 • Once the oil is hot, pour the egg mixture into the pan, spreading it evenly using a spatula.

-• Allow the omelette to cook for approximately 2-3 minutes until the bottom turns golden brown.
+• Allow the omelette to cook for 2-3 minutes until the bottom turns golden brown.

 • Gently flip the omelette using a spatula and continue cooking until the other side is also golden brown and the egg is fully cooked.